Valley High School (Winchester, Nevada): State Championships

-Extracurricular Activities
+Extracurricular activities

 Valley High School is home to various clubs, organizations, and activities.
 The school's diverse community allows students to create clubs, different organizations, and various activities that both open engagement and opportunity to all students across campus.

-Valley Key Club

-Key Club International is the largest and oldest service program for high school students.
-It is a student-led organization that teaches leadership through service to others.

-The Valley Key Club was chartered in 1981.
-It is sponsored by the Las Vegas Kiwanis.
-Valley Key Club is part of Division 28 East Pandas and Region 5 Zombie Penguins.

-Valley High School Band
+Valley High School band

 The Valley High School Band, also known as the Vanguard, is the official marching band and pep band for the high school.
 In addition to these ensembles, the program offers students the opportunity to play in year round concert bands, jazz band, woodwind choir, brass choir, percussion ensemble, and winter guard.